Ed Gainey (Canadian football): Early life

 Gainey played high school football at Mount Tabor High School in Winston-Salem, North Carolina.
 He was a two-time all-region selection and Shrine Bowl participant.
-He intercepted six passes, forced three fumbles and was the team’s second-leading tackler his senior year as the Spartans advanced to the 4-A state championship game.
+He intercepted six passes, forced three fumbles and was the team’s second-leading tackler his senior year, helping lead Mount Tabor to the 4-A state championship game.
 Gainey led the state with 13 interceptions as a junior.

 College career

 Gainey played for the Appalachian State Mountaineers from 2008 to 2011.
 He finished his college career with 168 defensive tackles, five interceptions and 59 pass breakups.
 He was named second team All-Southern Conference in 2009 and 2010.

 Professional career

 Montreal Alouettes

 Gainey signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 3, 2012.
 He made his CFL debut on July 6, 2012 against the Winnipeg Blue Bombers.
 He signed a three-year contract with the Alouettes in January 2014.
 Gainey was released by the Alouettes on June 21, 2014.